codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 ## Azure DevOps

 For Azure you need to create a personal access token.
-Login in Azure Devops and click on your profile icon on the top right corner.
-Then select *Security*
+Sign in your Azure Devops account and click on your profile icon on the top right corner.
+Then select *Security*:

-IMAGE HERE
+{% include image.html
+lightbox="true"
+file="/images/integrations/git/azure-devops-security.png"
+url="/images/integrations/git/azure-devops-security.png"
+max-width="60%"
+caption="Azure DevOps Security"
+alt="Azure DevOps Security"
+%}

 On the screen that will appear click the *New token* Button.
 Enter an arbitraty name for the token and select the correct